Nina2811aw/group67RecipeApp/README.md

 # group67RecipeApp

 ## Description of the problem domain:
-The projects revolves around food, healty nutrition and recipes.
+This project revolves around food, nutrition and recipes.
 Everyone knows the problem, you stand in front of a refrigerator full of ingredients and do not know what to cook.
 We want to develop a solution to this problem: an easy way to get recipe ideas based on individual preferences, nutritional values and the ingredients you have at home.

 ## Description of application:
 The application should provide the following functions:
-* search for recipe ideas based on specific ingredients
+* search for recipe ideas based on specific ingredients given by the user
-* search for recipe ideas based on specific diets
+* search for recipe ideas based on specific diets that the user indicates

 ## Link to the documentation for an API:
 https://spoonacular.com/food-api/docs